This article is part of our ‘Week of Wonders’ promotion, sponsored by Marriott Bonvoy

 There are now 53 hotels as part of the collection, with more than half in the United States.
 Whilst Marriott classes both its Autograph Collection and Tribute Portfolio as premium brands, you can expect Tribute Portfolio hotels to sit slightly below Autograph Collection hotels such as The University Arms in Cambridge (reviewed here by Rob last month).

-The Abbey Hotel, Bath
+Review of The Abbey Hotel, Bath

 Back to the review.